This article will go over why we need magnesium in our body, including how you can boost levels if deficient.

 Signs of magnesium deficiency

-There are several symptoms of deficiency in this mineral, ranging from simple to severe.
-They include:
+This mineral has several deficiency symptoms, ranging from simple to severe.

 ♥ Poor coordination